|Accommodation | International Flights | Domestic Flights | Tours | Travel Insurance | Car Hire | Visas | Shopping | Dating | Humour|

 One of the amazing things about Australia is the system for funding retirement.
 It is called superannuation or super.
 Many new arrivals know the term ‘pension fund’, so the first thing to know is a super fund is just the Australian name for a pension fund.

 New arrivals are often surprised to find that an amount equivalent to over 9% of their income going into super!
-Here are a couple of things
+Here are a couple of things you should know.

-only here for a few months you can get the super back when you leave.
+Yes you have to pay it – superannuation is compulsory in Australia.
+By law all employees contribute from the day they start work.
+If you are only here for a few months you can get the super back when you leave.

 If you are moving to Australia permanently some other countries allow you to bring over your pension, for example UK and New Zealand have arrangements for this.

 With so much money involved you may still have questions, try looking